DHTMLX/gantt-docs/data/desktop/task_types.md

 Tasks with **type="task"** can be characterized as follows:

 - Can have 1 parent and any number of child tasks.
 - Can be dragged and resized.
 - Doesn't depend on child tasks, i.e. if the user dragges a child of a regular task, the task doesn't change its duration or progress respectively.
+- Can appear on the parent projects.
+See [details](desktop/milestones.md#rolluptasksandmilestones).
+- Can be hidden in the timeline.
+See [details](desktop/milestones.md#hidingtasksandmilestones).

 Project tasks